WPGlobus/WPGlobus/readme.txt

 * NO AUTOMATIC TRANSLATION:
 	* WPGlobus does NOT translate texts automatically!
 You will **translate texts manually**.
 * PAGE BUILDERS / COMPOSERS:
-	* Starting from the version 1.9.17, WPGlobus supports Gutenberg, WPBakery Page Builder and Elementor.
-Other builders, such as "Page Builder by SiteOrigin", "Beaver Builder", Fusion ("Avada"), Elegant ("Divi"), etc. are currently in development.
+	* WPGlobus supports Gutenberg and WPBakery Page Builder.
+Other builders, such as "Page Builder by SiteOrigin", "Beaver Builder", Fusion ("Avada"), Elegant ("Divi"), Elementor, etc. are currently in development.
 * IF YOU UNINSTALL, YOU LOSE TRANSLATIONS:
 	* WPGlobus stores all translations using a special format: `{:en}English{:}{:fr}French{:}{:es}Spanish{:}`.
 If you decide to **deactivate and uninstall WPGlobus**, you **must run the clean-up tool** to keep only one language.
 See the details on the "Welcome" tab in the WPGlobus Settings.
 * COOKIES: